open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 - a string identifier.
 The string identifier must start with a letter or an underscore (`_`).
 - zero or more Values (comma separated) surrounded by parentheses (`()`).

-**The TQL does not define any functions implementations.** Users must supply a map between string identifiers and the actual function implementation.
+**The TQL does not define any function implementations.** Users must supply a map between string identifiers and the actual function implementation.
 The TQL will use this map and reflection to generate Invocations, that can then be invoked by the user.

 Example Invocations
 - `drop()`